OCorry/pands-problem-sheet/README.md

 The purpose of this program was to plot 3 functions: f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4], on the one set of axes.
 Firstly, I imported Numpy and Matplotlib, the modules needed to run this program on Python.
 These modules are already in Anaconda so I didn’t need to install them.
 I used Numpy as a faster way of dealing with arrays and the Matplotlib module for plotting the data I was working with.
-The xpoints needed to be in a range from 0 to 4 so I used range (0,5) to allow for to be included 4 included when creating my xpoints range.
+The xpoints needed to be in a range from 0 to 4 so I used range (0,5) to allow for 4 to be included when creating my xpoints range.
 Next were the y values.
 As f(x)= x is the same as saying f(x) = y, https:www.youtube.com/watch?v=uWKGVSpWcc8 , I used this basis to create my three values for y.
 •	ypointsA = xpoints,
-•	ypointsB = xpoints2
+•	ypointsB = xpoints
 •	ypointsC = xpoints3

 When I had my points generated, I then plotted them.
 As I was plotting 3 different functions all on the one set of axes, I used the plt.plot function 3 times to plot the three of them.
 I also researched on how to change the appearance of the plot.
 I changed the line type https://www.w3schools.com/python/matplotlib_line.asp ,  marker type https://www.tutorialspoint.com/numpy/numpy_matplotlib.htm .
 I also inputted a grid behind the plots https://www.w3schools.com/python/matplotlib_grid.asp